Haidra-Org/AI-Horde-image-model-reference/README.md

   - The download URL should be fully qualified and include all of the query data, such as
     - `?type=Model&format=SafeTensor&size=pruned&fp=fp16`
   - When selecting a version, try and prefer models which require fewer steps (such as lightning models) and those model versions which are shown to be popular.
-  - Double, triple, and quadrple check that the SHA you've specified in the json matches the model type and format URL you've chosen.
+  - Double, triple, and quadruple check that the SHA you've specified in the json matches the model type and format URL you've chosen.
 - When adding large numbers of models, please strongly consider also proposing removing certain low usage models.
 - When removing models, please also consider if the model may simply be niche but still useful.
 Low usage alone is not a disqualifier for inclusion on the model list.
 - If an added model can generate NSFW content/has NSFW training data, set `nsfw: true`. **Unless a model has been explicitly censored and cleaned of NSFW content, it is better set this to `true`**
-- If your model change affects a top 10 model (by changing it or removing it, metadata-only changes for accuracy are alwasys OK), you must go through the [consensus process on loomio](https://loomio.haidra.net/) in order for that change to be accepted.
+- If your model change affects a top 10 model (by changing it or removing it, metadata-only changes for accuracy are always OK), you must go through the [consensus process on loomio](https://loomio.haidra.net/) in order for that change to be accepted.

 ### PRs/Release notify
 - When you are ready for a review of your model change PR, add the `ready-for-review` label and the [#image-model-reference](https://discord.com/channels/781145214752129095/1290309549290422314) channel in discord will start receiving notifications with a breakdown of the changes.